 The discovery of Neanderthal and Denisovan ancestry in Melanesia upturned the genome world.
 Using new data which indicated that Melanesian DNA was comprised of anywhere from 3-6% of Denisovan DNA, scientists determined that the Denisovans most likely migrated out of Africa and into east Asia approximately 300,000 years ago.
 There, they came in contact with the ancestors of the Melanesian people.

 When scientists reassessed Melanesian DNA in 2016, they found a smaller contribution of Denisovan genetic material than anticipated.
 With less Denisovan ancestry present, another percentage of Melanesian DNA was up for grabs.
 Scientists posited that there must be a new and unidentified ancestor adding to the Melanesian mix.

 Unfortunately, no remains of this third ancestor exist in the known fossil record.
 Experts only know of the Denisovan because of a single pinky finger bone discovered in a Siberian cave.

-With Denisovan DNA found in Siberia and Melanesia, the migratory activities of these groups can be extrapolated to a certain extent.
-Given that no archeological evidence exists of this third genetic ancestor either, it proves difficult to make any absolute assertions about its origins.
+With Denisovan DNA found in Siberia and Melanesia, the migratory activities of these groups may be extrapolated to a certain extent.
+Given that no archeological evidence exists of this third genetic ancestor either, asserting absolutes about its origins will prove difficult.